ebanner/pynt/README.md

 ## Related Projects

 pynt is a tool that truly [stands on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
-Here are some projects who if they had not existed, then pynt would not have been possible.
+Here are some projects where if they had not existed, then pynt would not have been possible.

 - [Emacs](https://www.gnu.org/software/emacs/)
   - [Spacemacs](http://spacemacs.org/)